a914-gowtham/android-video-trimmer/README.md

 ```java
 .setCompressOption(new CompressOption(frameRate,bitRate))  //Default values: 30,10
 ```
-   Note: Recommeded bitRate is **2**.when you try to trim a video that is below than 2 bitRate compresstion may increase the size of video
    1. Don't need to use accurateCut while using video compressOption
    2. Video compressing process will take more time

 #### Hide Player Seekbar:
 ```java